Best practices for performance and reliability of Azure Functions

 Whenever possible, refactor large functions into smaller function sets that work together and return responses fast.
-For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit; it is common for webhooks to require an immediate response.
+For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit; it's common for webhooks to require an immediate response.
 You can pass the HTTP trigger payload into a queue to be processed by a queue trigger function.
 This approach lets you defer the actual work and return an immediate response.

 Cross function communication

 If not using Durable Functions or Logic Apps to integrate with multiple functions, it's best to use storage queues for cross-function communication.
-The main reason is storage queues are cheaper and much easier to provision.
+The main reason is that storage queues are cheaper and much easier to provision than other storage options.